Jump to Navigation

 Court Processes Explained

 Disputes regarding your family and children can be extremely stressful.
 Unfortunately, in some circumstances, the parties are unable to resolve their differences on their own or with the assistance of counsel.
-In those circumstances, they may have to attend court, to have a Judge make these important decisions.
+In those circumstances, they may have to attend court to have a Judge make these important decisions.

-The lawyers at Quay Law Centre provide representation at all levels of court, including Provincial Court, Supreme Court, Court of Appeal and the Supreme Court of Canada.
-It is the courts' job to make decisions regarding family disputes in a fair and impartial manner.
+The lawyers at Quay Law Centre provide representation at all levels of court, including Provincial Court, Supreme Court, the Court of Appeal and the Supreme Court of Canada.
+It is the courts’ job to make decisions regarding family disputes in a fair and impartial manner.

 Below, please find a summary of the three levels of court in British Columbia.